 Gatwick Airport Limited (GAL) published a Surface Access Strategy in October 2022.
-The strategy sets out how GAL will increase passenger public transport mode share. are progressing plans to bring the existing standby runway into routine use.
-This is known as the Northern Runway Project.
-As part of this project GAL are developing a Sustainable Transport Strategy, including a Surface Access Strategy (ASAS) published in October 2022, to facilitate a shift to sustainable transport modes when travelling to and from the airport.
+The strategy sets out how GAL will increase passenger public transport mode share. to facilitate a shift to sustainable transport modes when travelling to and from the airport.
 As part of this strategy GAL are looking at opportunities to reduce the number of parking spaces per passenger travelling through the airport.
-Controlling the extent of off airport related parking, on and off airport helps encourage the use of alternatives sustainable transport modes whilst ensuring sufficient parking is available to passengers and staff who have no other option.
+Controlling the extent of off airport related parking, helps encourage the use of alternative sustainable transport modes whilst ensuring sufficient parking is available to passengers and staff who have no other option.
 The most sustainable location for airport related car parking is within the airport boundary.